Safer Schools PC kneed pupil, 14, in stomach and punched him

 When the boy reacted by hitting PC Meshe in the face, the officer punched him back.

-Staff at the Blackfriars school had the break up the incident, on April 29 2015.
+Staff at the Blackfriars school had to break up the incident, on April 29 2015.

 PC Meshe, based within the Transformation Directorate at Metropolitan Police - the unit tasked with engaging with communities, faced a public misconduct hearing to answer the allegations.